okjuan/vbook/_posts/2023-12-09-on-writing.md

 subtitle: A Memoir of the Craft
 subsubtitle: by Stephen King
 permalink: /on-writing
-tags: reviews books memoir nonfiction writing
+tags: books memoir nonfiction writing
 ---

 Half memoir, half advice for aspiring fiction writers.